 Do I have to file a complaint once I contact the Office of Equal Opportunity?

 Any member of the University community may consult the Office of Equal Opportunity without obligation to file a complaint.
-Office of Equal Opportunity staff will give University community members information designed to explain the University's policies and procedures so that they may make an informed choice as to whether they would like to file a complaint.
+Office of Equal Opportunity staff will give University community members information designed to explain the University’s policies and procedures so that they may make an informed choice as to whether they would like to file a complaint.
 In certain limited situations, however, the information learned by the Office of Equal Opportunity may be of such concern that the University must take appropriate action to resolve the concern even though an individual does not wish to file a complaint.
-An example would be if an individual could be physically harmed if s/he returns to the environment s/he has described.
+An example would be if an individual could be physically harmed if they return to the environment they have described.